triangledirt/books/RAPE!.md

 Laely glares at me.

 "I mean that in the most wholesome way."
 I point with my crutch.
-"Look, Laely, about anything that might have happened the other day---"
+"Look, Laely, about anything that might have happened the other day—"

 "Just shut it."